husonlab/splitstree6/README.md

 ## How to cite

-We have submitted a paper introducing the new software, together with a full user manual.
+The following paper is under revision:

+- Daniel H. Huson and David Bryant.
+The SplitsTree App: interactive analysis and visualization using phylogenetic trees and networks.

 For now, please cite:
-Daniel H. Huson and David Bryant, Application of Phylogenetic Networks in Evolutionary Studies, Molecular Biology and Evolution, 23(2):254-267 (2006) [https://doi.org/10.1093/molbev/msj030](https://doi.org/10.1093/molbev/msj030).
+- Daniel H. Huson and David Bryant, Application of Phylogenetic Networks in Evolutionary Studies, Molecular Biology and Evolution, 23(2):254-267 (2006) [https://doi.org/10.1093/molbev/msj030](https://doi.org/10.1093/molbev/msj030).